cloudikeme/cncf-tools-end-to-end-project/1.0-Setup-Kubernetes-Dev-Cluster/GCP - GKE/README.md

 kubectl apply --filename cert-manager/issuer.yaml
 ```

-By following these steps, you've successfully set up a Kubernetes development environment with Traefik, configured DNS settings, and deployed cert-manager for automated certificate management.
+By following these steps, we've successfully set up a Kubernetes development environment with Traefik, configured DNS settings, and deployed cert-manager for automated certificate management.